tilt-dev/tilt-extensions/uibutton/README.md

 Providing an icon is optional.

 ### Global Nav
-To create a global nav button, pass `location=location.NAV` and omit the `resource` argument or explicitly pass `resource=None`.
+To create a global nav button, pass `location=location.NAV`.
+Optionally, you can pass a resource name via `resource='my-resource'`.

-Any command output will appear in the "All Resources" log view under `(global)`.
+Any command output will appear interleaved with the associated resource's logs if specified and the `(Tiltfile)` resource if not.

 Global nav buttons SHOULD specify an icon via either the `icon_name` or `icon_svg` arguments.
 The `text` value will appear on hover.

 ## Icons
 Button icons can either come from the set of built-in icons that ship with Tilt or a custom SVG.